IvanRaykovskiy/code-conventions/csharp-dotnet.md

 ## Overall rules
 1. Prefer clarity over brevity
+2. Avoid overly complex and convoluted code logic
-2. Avoid obsolete or outdated language constructs
+3. Avoid obsolete or outdated language constructs
-3. Only catch exceptions that can be properly handled; avoid catching generic exceptions.
+4. Only catch exceptions that can be properly handled; avoid catching generic exceptions.
-4. Use specific exception types to provide meaningful error messages
+5. Use specific exception types to provide meaningful error messages
-5. Use asynchronous programming with async and await for CPU and I/O-bound operations
+6. Use asynchronous programming with `async` and `await` for CPU and I/O-bound operations
-6. Use the language keywords for data types instead of the runtime types.
+7. Use the language keywords for data types instead of the runtime types.
 For example, use `string` instead of `System.String`, or `int` instead of `System.Int32`
-7. Avoid overly complex and convoluted code logic
 ## Naming
 1. Use PascalCase for class names and method names
 2. Use camelCase for method arguments, local variables, and private fields.
-3. Private instance fields start with an underscore `_`
+3. Use `_` (underscore)  for private instance fields
 4. Use PascalCase for constant names, both fields and local constants.
 5. When naming an interface, use pascal casing in addition to prefixing the name with an I. This clearly indicates to consumers that it's an interface: `ITeamService`, `INotifyManager`, etc.
 6. Avoid using single-letter names, almost in any situation it's better to use meaningful name even for small iteration